Teetee-lab/Flower_Classification_Project/README.md

 The model performed at its best by predicting an accuracy of 82% on validation data and 90% on unseen flower images.

 ## Next Step
-I plan to increase the dataset by adding more flower images from other countries, also would like to incorporate other pretrained models.
+I plan to increase the dataset by adding more flower images from other countries, also would like to incorporate other pre-trained models.

 ## Installation for Command-line Application
  * Numpy